 A team of Emerging Europe experts will carefully analyse each application and choose nominees in each category.
-The full list of nominees will be published on the Emerging Europe Awards website in May 2019.
+The full list of nominees will be published on the Emerging Europe Awards website in the second half of April 2020.

 Yes.
 The organisers confirm that only authorised jurors will review entries, and that information about nominees is not released to anyone else without prior approval.

 JURY & VOTING

 For all categories except the ‘National Investment Promotion Agency of the Year’, the ‘Business-Friendly City,’ the Public Figure of the Year and the two ‘Lifetime Achievement’, the winners will be chosen by jury vote.

 Each category will have its own jury made up of high-level professionals inside and outside the region who know the category well.

 Jury members vote electronically by sending their choices directly to the Auditor.
 Voting is anonymous.
 Emerging Europe is not involved in this process and is only informed of the winners.
 The top 3 (three) in each category will be announced at the Leaders’ Meeting and Awards ceremony in Brussels on June 25, 2020, with the winner invited onto the stage to collect the award.

 The Jury votes online, therefore no one affects others’ votes, choosing their top 3 in every category.
 Jury members vote electronically by sending their choices directly to the Auditor.
 Voting is anonymous.
 Emerging Europe is not involved in this process and is only informed of the winners.